Holy & Wild: Puerto Rico After Hurricane Maria

 THE POWER OF NARRATIVE

-Ruben Ramos, a coffee and banana farmer from the mountain town of Utuado, was our driver.
-His kindness, compassion and patience continues to inspire.
-He would make sure we had breakfast by the time we woke and water and anything else we needed as we trekked the island.
-It is remarkable in hindsight that although his farm and his town was totaled, and he had no electricity in his home, Ruben volunteered his days to travel with us and listened to the traumatic stories of survival even as he privately was recovering from personal loss.
+Ruben Ramos, a coffee and banana farmer from the mountain town of Utuado, volunteered to be our driver.
+His kindness, compassion, and patience continues to inspire months after the project.
+He would make sure we had breakfast by the time we woke, fresh clean water, and anything else we needed as we trekked the island on his truck.
+It is remarkable that although his farm and his town were totaled, and that he had no electricity in his home, Ruben volunteered his days to travel with us and listened to the traumatic stories of survival even as he privately was recovering from personal loss.

-We drove for two weeks from San Juan to Condado then Luquillo, took the ferry to Vieques for a day then returned to drive to Patillas, Maunabo, Yabucoa, Guayanilla, Peñuelas, Ponce, Utuado, and La Perla, listening to stories of survival and giving away seeds.
-Armed with an iPhone 8, packets of non-GMO seeds, and our compassionate hearts we met some of the most graceful humans on the planet.
-In the backdrop of all this was the natural splendor of the island which was blossoming at a rapid pace serving as an inspiration for humans still suffering the trauma of the storm and the after shocks of government neglect, incompetence, and corruption.
+We drove for two weeks from San Juan to Condado to Luquillo and Fajardo.
+We took the ferry to Vieques for a day then returned to drive to Patillas, Maunabo, Yabucoa, Guayanilla, Peñuelas, Ponce, Utuado, and La Perla.
+Armed with an iPhone 8, packets of the donated non-GMO seeds, and our compassionate hearts we met some of the most graceful humans on the planet.
+In the backdrop of all this was the natural splendor of the island which was blossoming at a rapid pace and served as an inspiration for people suffering the trauma of the storm and the aftershocks of government neglect, incompetence, and corruption.

-From a unapologetic empowered lens of a feminist, a Black woman, a Puerto Rican with indigenous roots, from the deepest part of my soul, I offer you the stories of sixteen humans who survived one of the most devastating climate change disasters the modern day has seen.
+These are intimate portraits of sixteen humans who survived one of the most devastating climate change disasters the modern day has seen.
 They are some of the most graceful people I have ever met in my three decade career.
 I hope you are as inspired by their resilience, grace, and heart as I was.

 Photos: Sandra Guzmán & Rebecca Gitana Torres